learn-tdd-in/learntdd.in/ember/_commits.md

 We also go ahead and specify the body field as well, even though that's not strictly necessary to reproduce the current acceptance error.
 We're pretty sure it'll error out on that field missing too, so this is a case where it's safe to go ahead and specify it at the unit level.

-Inner red: Element .post-title-input not found: expected 0 to equal 1
+Inner red: Element .js-post-form-title not found: expected 0 to equal 1

 The default error message isn't the same because the Ember component tests use a different framework than acceptance tests, so we write a custom error message to match more closely.

-### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/7227f66a75969308465cd9f96ec8912455994a21)
+### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/a6eb4d90edf67a723622e9e7c2d46022ccb75ce6)

 #### app/templates/components/post-form.hbs